The Four Great Errors: The Error of Imaginary Causes

 These cause ascriptions, Nietzsche argues, eventually become more and more prevalent until they develop into systems of thought (as examples of these, Nietzsche gives business, romantic love, and Christianity).
-The problem with such systems is that they ultimately “exclude other causes and explanations.”.
+The problem with such systems is that they ultimately "exclude other causes and explanations."
 Systems of thought, Nietzsche maintains, can be an epistemological roadblock, preventing people from determining and verifying the real causes of events.

 The Error of Free Will

-Nietzsche argues that the notion of human free will is an invention of theologians developed fundamentally in order to exert control over humanity by “making mankind dependent” on them.
+Nietzsche argues that the notion of human free will is an invention of theologians developed fundamentally in order to exert control over humanity by "making mankind dependent" on them.
 The invention of a human free will, Nietzsche thinks, is rooted in a human drive to punish and judge.

-“Everywhere accountability is sought, it is usually the instinct of punishing and judging which seeks it.
-One has deprived becoming of its innocence if being in this or that state is traced back to will, to intentions, to accountable acts: the doctrine of will has been invented essentially for the purpose of punishment, that is of finding guilty.”

 Nietzsche’s conclusions

-Nietzsche’s program of a “revaluation of all values” seeks to deny the concept of “human accountability,” which, he argues, was an invention of religious figures to hold power over mankind.
-“Men were thought of as 'free' so that they could become guilty; consequently, every action had to be thought of as willed, the origin of every action as lying in the consciousness.”.
+Nietzsche’s program of a "revaluation of all values" seeks to deny the concept of "human accountability," which, he argues, was an invention of religious figures to hold power over mankind.
+"Men were thought of as 'free' so that they could become guilty; consequently, every action had to be thought of as willed, the origin of every action as lying in the consciousness."
 Instead, Nietzsche attributes behaviors to internal physiological states.